 Each piece of data including cookies helps the retailer determine the best price for his or her profits while maximizing the number of people that will buy.

-BigCommerce offers a tutorial about personalized marketing.
-Using their analytics and other tools simplifies creating buyer personas for individuals or groups.
-It is essential to segmenting and delivering the right price.
+A BigCommerce development agency will leverage personalized pricing as one of their best marketing strategies.
+They have all the analytics and tools to simplify creating buyer personas for individuals or groups, segmenting them and delivering the right price.

 The Price Lists Feature in BigCommerce